 Tay Ining (b.
 1988, Singapore) works at a metalworking shop.
 As an artist, she explores the neglected creative potential of fabrication industries in Singapore.
-Her recent works have addressed the linguistic and conceptual concerns with mechanical phenomena and depicted objects.
-They are inspired by her encounters with the transformation of metal in the factory.
+Her recent works have addressed the conceptual concerns with mechanical phenomena and depicted objects.

 Ining did her B.F.A. at Nanyang Technological University, School of Art, Design and Media in 2011, majoring in Interactive Media.
 She is a participant of the Massachusetts Institute of Technology GAMBIT (2010) program and a recipient of the National University of Singapore SHAPE (2014) grant, both of which were overseas internship experiences in the United States.
 Her recent works include AGAINST WALL VIEWING THE, an installation with metal wall hooks and artworks fallen off the wall at Shophouse 5, POCK POCK ROCK, a site-specific arrangement with newly built metal structure and hidden debris at OH!
 Open House’s Potong Pasir, and BARE STEEL, SNOW BLANKET, an effect of water freezing and condensation upon mild steel using a refrigeration system, that won the Noise Singapore Award 2015.